lightning-tv/solid/docs/essentials/focus.md

 # Focus / Key Handling (or Remotes)

+Focus happens very differently than you're used to with HTML / CSS.
+Since everything happens in a Canvas tag - we mimic focus with a bit of Javascript logic, starting with the `activeElement`

 ## `activeElement`

 At any time, only one element can have focus: the `activeElement`. `activeElement` is a global Solid signal that points to the element with focus.
 You can set focus on any element by adding an `autofocus` attribute or imperatively with `elm.setFocus()` method.
+However, calling setFocus on each element would be painful, so you'd want to use components like Row and Column from [solid-ui](https://github.com/rdkcentral/solid-ui).

+## Keyhandling with useFocusManager

+Keyhandling is added with [useFocusManager](/primitives/useFocusManager.md).
+It's important to note that keyhandling simply add onKey handling.
+The real magic is from Row & Column components having built in onRight / onLeft & onUp / onDown key handlers respectively, which simply changes the `activeElement` of it's children.

 ## `autofocus`